ROSbot XL - quick start

 nmcli dev wifi

-ROSbot XL is using netplan instead of graphical Wi-Fi manager.
+ROSbot XL is using netplan instead of a graphical Wi-Fi manager.
 It allows you to have all physical network interfaces configured from a single text file.

 To connect your ROSbot to a Wi-Fi network, edit /etc/netplan/01-network-manager-all.yaml